Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 - I have an extra trip charge – Check for temporary charges

-- I was charged more than once for this trip – Report double charges
+- I was charged more than once for this trip – If you were double charged

 - My account has a charge from someone else – Report fraud